Catenscia/MxOps/docs/source/getting_started/first_scene.md

 The secret key is written in clear in a pem file!
 It is very useful for tests but unless you know what you are doing, don't use pem files for the mainnet.
 ```

 We will execute this tutorial on the devnet, so the account you just created will need some devnet eGLD.
-For that, the faucet on the [devnet wallet](https://devnet-wallet.multiversx.com) can be used.
+You an use the faucet on the [devnet wallet](https://devnet-wallet.multiversx.com) to get some.

 ```{thumbnail} ../images/devnet_faucet.png
 ```

 ## Smart Contract Build

+To deploy a smart-contract, we need it in wasm format.
-Let's retrieve now the source code of the ping-pong contract and compile it:
+Let's retrieve from Github the source code of the ping-pong contract and compile it:

 ```bash
 git clone https://github.com/multiversx/mx-ping-pong-sc contract